-5.1.3 Local Modem Access
+5.1.2 Local Modem Access

-If you wish to access a customer's system while at his house, perform the following steps:
+If you wish to access your system while at home, perform the following steps:

-- 1. Connect the modem on your PC to the customer's phone line. - 2.
-Using a telephone on the same line as the modem, access the system by pressing the '#' key (or '#' then the master code if the system is in high security mode). - 3.
+- 1. Connect the modem on your PC to the phone line (the same line that is connect to your system). - 2.
+Using a telephone on the same line as the modem, access the system by pressing the ' # ' key (or ' # ' then the Master code if the system is in high security mode). - 3.
 Enter "##1".
 This instructs the system to enter PC Access mode. - 4.
-Enter either the master code or PC Access code when prompted. - 5.
+Enter either the Master code when prompted. - 5.
 A modem tone will now be heard.
 Select the On-line command from the Connect | Modem menu. - 6.
 When you hear the tone from the PC's modem, hang up the telephone.
 The indicator in the lower right corner of the screen should change from "OFF-LINE" to "ON-LINE".